 Pictured below are many of the fig varieties we have on the farm.
-Only some are for sale if I have extra.
-Cuttings are sometimes available in February.

 For fig trees available NOW for sale

 Large, purplish-brown figs with sweet, juicy, strawberry-red flesh.
 Harvest August to October.
 Naturally small (semi-dwarf) tree.
 Self-fruitful.
 Usually my largest fruit.

 The favorite.
 Purplish-black skin, strawberry- colored flesh, rich flavor.
 Heavy bearing, long-lived, large tree.
 Coast or inland.
 Fresh/dry/can.
 Self-fruitful.

 Very good; sweet and rich, but sours in rainy weather.
 Large, brownish skin, reddish pulp.
 Coarse skin.
 Used mostly for preserves without the skin in Texas.